 Ajit tells you that he still owns eight percent of XYZ Software and remains friends with XYZ’s chief executive officer (CEO) and majority shareholder.
 XYZ Software is a fully operational, stand-alone company with over twenty employees and good financials.
 Could Ajit qualify for an L-1 visa?

-The TN visa is well suited for Canadian and Mexican citizens seeking to work in one of the professional occupations listed in the North American Free Trade Agreement (NAFTA).
-Professionals in various fields, including information technology, engineering, finance, marketing, and consulting, frequently use the TN to work in the United States.
+The TN visa is well suited for Canadian and Mexican citizens seeking to work in one of the professional occupations listed in the USMCA (Agreement between the United States, the United Mexican States and Canada).25 Professionals in various fields, including information technology, engineering, finance, marketing, and consulting, frequently use the TN to work in the United States.
 The TN is also quick to obtain.
 If you’re Canadian, all you need is a brief letter, with supporting evidence, outlining the company, the position, and your qualifications, and within an hour or so at the border you can get your TN.
-If you’re Mexican, you still only need the same information, but you’ll have to schedule an appointment at a U.S. consulate.
+If you’re Mexican, you need the same qualifying evidence and in addition you’ll have to schedule a visa appointment at a U.S. consulate.
 The fee is only $56.00 (compared to thousands of dollars to file an H-1B petition), there is no annual limit on the number of TN visas, and you get up to a three-year work permit that can be renewed pretty much indefinitely.

-TNs are straightforward if you have a job offer from a U.S. company and you have a bachelor’s degree in one of the fields listed in the NAFTA regulations at 8 C.F.R. § 214.6.
-It gets trickier if:
+TNs are straightforward if you have a job offer from a U.S. company and you have a bachelor’s degree in one of the fields listed in the USMCA regulations at 8 C.F.R. § 214.6.26 It gets trickier if:

-- You don’t have a bachelor’s or higher degree specifically listed in the NAFTA occupations;
+- You don’t have a bachelor’s or higher degree specifically listed in the USMCA occupations;

 - You haven’t completed college;

 - You only have work experience since graduating from high school; or